-When a consumer is eligible for the EPD Program with services, ONE automatically enrolls the consumer in to the EPD Program and the participant fee will be based on the participant fee calculation or the client pay-in calculation, whichever is less.
+When a consumer is eligible for the EPD Program with services, ONE automatically enrolls the consumer in to the EPD Program and the participant fee will be based on the participant fee calculation or the consumer pay-in calculation, whichever is less.
 If the consumer does not wish to particpate in the EPD Program, they must contact their CM.

 Back To Top

 |State Plan Personal Care (SPPC) and the Pay-In|